olekspyl/Find-your-img-vanillaJS/README.md

 3. Library Notiflix for user notifications.
 4. Libraries metro4, modern-normalize and simplelightbox for stylization.

-## Main principals and methodics used in
+## Main principals and methodics are used in

 - DOM, events and propagation of events
 - pagination, HTTPS-requests